Bell System: Nationwide monopoly

+1956 Consent Decree

 In 1949, the United States Department of Justice alleged in an antitrust lawsuit that AT&T and the Bell System operating companies were using their near-monopoly in telecommunications to attempt to establish unfair advantage in related technologies.
 The outcome was a 1956 consent decree limiting AT&T to 85% of the United States' national telephone network and certain government contracts, and from continuing to hold interests in Canada and the Caribbean.
 The Bell System's Canadian operations included the Bell Canada regional operating company and the Northern Electric manufacturing subsidiary of the Bell System's Western Electric equipment manufacturer.
 Western Electric divested Northern Electric in 1956, but AT&T did not divest itself of Bell Canada until 1975.
 ITT Inc., then known as International Telephone & Telegraph Co., purchased the Bell System's Caribbean regional operating companies.

 The consent decree also forced Bell to make all of its patents royalty-free.
 This led to substantial increases in innovation, in particular in the electronics and computer sectors.
 Steven Weber's The Success of Open Source characterizes the consent decree as important in fostering the open source movement.

 The Bell System also owned various Caribbean regional operating companies, as well as 54% of Japan's NEC and a post-World War II reconstruction relationship with state-owned Nippon Telegraph and Telephone (NTT) before the 1956 boundaries were emplaced.
 Before 1956, the Bell System's reach was truly gargantuan.
 Even during the period from 1956 to 1984, the Bell System's dominant reach into all forms of communications was pervasive within the United States and influential in telecommunication standardization throughout the industrialized world.

 The 1984 Bell System divestiture brought an end to the affiliation branded as the Bell System.
 It resulted from another antitrust lawsuit filed by the U.S. Department of Justice in 1974, alleging illegal practices by the Bell System companies to stifle competition in the telecommunications industry.
 The parties settled the lawsuit on January 8, 1982, superseding the former restrictions that AT&T and the DOJ had agreed upon in 1956.